qooxdoo/qooxdoo/documentation/manual/source/pages/tool/getting_started.rst

 Under non-Windows systems you might have to prefix the command with the local directory, i.e. execute ``./generate.py source-all`` instead.

-Now that the application has been generated, open the ``source/index.html`` file in your web browser to run your application and click the button:
+Now that the application has been generated, open the ``source/index.html`` file in your web browser to run your application and tap the button:

 |Running application|